 Assume More Responsibilities

-Being emotionally overwhelmed is often exacerbated by too many demands and responsibilities, according to resources distributed by Harvard Medical School's Harvard Health Publications.
+If your wife is already emotionally overwhelmed, her daily tasks and responsibilities might be a little too much to handle.
 To ease your wife's discomfort, manage as many of her obligations as possible until she is feeling better.
 For example, you may manage the monthly bills, reschedule some of her appointments and complete some household chores.
 With fewer external issues to navigate, she will be better able to focus on working through her current situation.